How Do You Make Modeling Clay Hard

 3. Polymer Clay: Although often referred to as modeling clay, polymer clay is fundamentally different.
 It is a plastic-based material that hardens when baked in an oven.

 For those wondering how to make modeling clay hard, several methods can be employed, each with its own advantages and limitations.
-Air drying, baking, and using a sealant are among the most popular techniques.
+Plus, air drying, baking, and using a sealant are among the most popular techniques.
 The choice of method often depends on the type of clay, the size and complexity of the sculpture, and the desired finish.

 Understanding these basics is crucial before attempting to make modeling clay hard.
 This ensures that you choose the most appropriate method and avoid potential pitfalls, such as cracking or warping, during the hardening process.